sawatzkylindsey/workbench/TermnetSearchTool.md

 Otherwise, the **Termnet** display and interactions remain the same as previously described.
 Re-clicking the same article will undo the selection, repopulating the **Termnet** with all the terms and removing the `scope/context`.

+The articles `row` also will have a link column which can be used open the article itself in a new tab (un-diagrammed).

+At a later point, we may extend the table of articles to include other pieces of information, such as author or publication date.